nbs-system/naxsi/nxapi/README.md

 nxtool attempts to provide extra information to allow user to decides wether it's a false positive :
   * content : actual HTTP content, only present if $naxsi_extensive_log is set to 1
-  * uri : exemple(s) of uri on which the event was triggered
+  * uri : example(s) of URI on which the event was triggered
-  * var_name : exemple(s) of variable names in which the content was triggered
+  * var_name : example(s) of variable names in which the content was triggered
-  * success and warnings : nxapi will inform provide you scoring informations (see 'scores').
+  * success and warnings : nxapi will provide you with scoring information (see 'scores').

 ##3.
 Interactive whitelist generation

-Another way of creating whitelist is to use the -g option.
-This option provide an interactive way to generate whitelist.
-This option use the EDITOR env variable and use it to iterate over all the server available inside your elastic search instance (if the EDITOR env variable isn't set it will try to use `vi`.
+Another way of creating whitelists is to use the -g option.
+This option provide an interactive way to generate whitelists.
+This option use the EDITOR env variable and uses it to iterate over all the servers available inside your elastic search instance (if the EDITOR env variable isn't set it will try to use `vi`.
 You can either delete or comment with a `#` at the beginning the line you don't want to keep.
-After the server selection it will iterate on each available uri and zone for earch server.
+After the server selection, it will iterate on each available uri and zone for earch server.
 If you want to use regex, only available for uri, you can add a `?` at the beginning of each line where you want to use a regex:

     uri /fr/foo/ ...
     ?uri /[a-z]{2,}/foo ...

-The -g options once all the selection over will attempt to generate the wl with the same behaviour as -f option, and write the result inside the path the typical output when generating wl is:
+The -g options once all the selection is done, will attempt to generate the wl with the same behaviour as -f option, and write the result inside the path the typical output when generating wl is: